shaloo/docs.arcana/docs/faq/faq-auth.md

       **No**.

-      The global keys feature enables an authenticated user to have the same wallet address across different Web3 apps in the Arcana ecosystem.
+      The global keys feature enables an authenticated user to have the same wallet address across different Web3 apps in the {{config.extra.arcana.company_name}} ecosystem.

       However, an authenticated user will see **different wallet addresses across two chains configured in a single Web3 app if one of them is EVM-compatible whereas the other is not.
 Also, in the case of two Web3 apps, one of which uses an EVM-compatible chain and the other that uses chains that are not EVM-compatible, the authenticated user's wallet address will be different for each app.